vedantjain8/coin-keeper/README.md

 - [ ] wallet page auto refresh
 - [ ] add modal file
 - [ ] fix when changing transaction wallet amount does not update to new wallet
-- [ ] fix currency change [on restart the currency changes to default INR]
 - [ ] add mobile platform validation for screen
 - [ ] caching data
 - [ ] design